What To Do When Elderly Parent Refuses Needed Care

 If he stammers and says “I don’t want to put you out”, respond by reassuring him with, “I’m happy to do this with you, we can go to the doctor and then go to lunch.
 It’ll be a way for us to spend time together.”

 Many older adults are afraid of being a burden on their family and society.
 The more you can tell your parent that you’d enjoy the time together and that it’s important to you to be in their life and help at times like this, the easier it’ll be to get your parent out of the house and into the doctor.

 Ask if your parent would be willing to go with another family member or a friend.

 If your parent doesn’t want to go with you to the doctor (Tip 1) and doesn’t want to find a new doctor (Tip 2), ask if they’d be willing to go with another family member, or friend, to the doctor.
 If your parent agrees to this, don’t stop there.
 Ask them to name the person they’re willing to go with.
 Then, ask if they’d be willing to call that person now and see if they can help.
 If you’re around, call that person together.
 Let your parent speak first, then ask if you can share your thoughts.

 It can sting a little bit, if your parent ISN’T willing to go with you, but IS willing to go with somebody else.
-Sometimes it might take a few people to share their concerns before your parent takes a medical problem seriously.
+Sometimes it might take a few people to share their concerns before your parent takes a medical or mental health problem seriously.
 For some people, it can help for someone closer to your parent’s own age shares their own experience and encourages them.

 Whatever the case may be, the important piece to hold onto here, is that your parent IS willing to go to the doctor.
 Take this as an opportunity to expand your parent’s care network.
 This could actually be a win-win.